 Assess whether there are any gaps in experience or training that could be a barrier to getting another job and address them.
 Redundancy is a good time to take some of those courses you have always been too busy to go on: not only will this enhance your skills, it will also impress employers with your commitment to continuous professional development.

 This is a great opportunity to move your career forward in line with your own personal agenda.
 Although it can be traumatic at the time, many people find that in the long run redundancy is actually the catalyst they need to take their career in the direction they actually want to go.
 So use this time to think about what you really want, and go for it.

 Personal Career Management provide a range of outplacement programmes that help you with your job search campaign if you are facing redundancy.
-You may also like to read the following career articles; Top tips on selecting an outplacement company and Ten top tips on managing redundancy.
+You may also like to read the following career articles; Top tips on selecting an outplacement company, dealing with redundancy and Ten top tips on managing redundancy.

 Personal Career Management provide a free introductory meeting to find out how career coaching can help you with your particular career issue.